 i) Controlling the Ball – Obviously, for a quick crash course, I ignore the basic elements of position play.
 For people who have the time, or come back for a second lesson, we go over the stop shot, the follow shot and the draw shot.
 Check out this video for a quick explanation of follow, draw and stop shots.

 ii) Positioning the Ball – Once you can control the cue ball, you need to start using the 90 and 30 degree rule and apply them for simple position play.
 Then comes learning to use follow, draw and side english to control where the cue ball goes after each shot.
 I have a separate workout to explain position play.
+If your are at the stage where you are able to make shots reasonably well, you might want to read my article series on cue ball control and position play, which should give your positioning ability a significant boost.

 iii) Shot Selection – The last piece of the puzzle is learning to choose which ball to aim at so you are left with another shot after making the current ball.
 This is how you can make/run more than one ball at a time.
 After going over position play, I usually just play while I discuss and illustrate shot selection while using position play.

 Of course, There is a LOT more to pool than just aiming or running tables.
 The fact is, even after learning to aim well, there is still so much to learn and do.
-Better cue ball control, better position play, better safety play, better kick shots, better bank shots, learning breakout shots.
+Better cue ball control, better position play, better safety play, better kick shots, better bank shots, learning break-out shots.
 Once you have mastered the basics, I recommend more advanced warmup drills to fine tune your stroke and position play.

 At the professional level, its no longer about just shooting skill, but also the mental game of billiards.
 Once you get good at aiming, bigger things start mattering – such as controlling your own emotions, playing against more experienced players with defensive play or learning to face new experiences and situations that you haven’t faced before.